Alssndr0/agenticRAG/README.md

-# GeneralRAG
+# GraphRAG

-A general-purpose Retrieval-Augmented Generation (RAG) system with an end-to-end pipeline for document processing, enhancement, and knowledge base creation.
+A Graph Retrieval-Augmented Generation (RAG) system with an end-to-end pipeline for document processing, enhancement, and knowledge base creation.

 ## Pipeline Overview